Home » Movement in tender prices in Scotland

 Differential price movement

-While most respondents said they hadn’t experienced differential movement between regions in Scotland, among those that had, the Highlands and islands were said to be experiencing higher resource costs due to labour demand and accommodation requirements.
+While the majority of respondents said they hadn’t experienced differential price movement between regions in Scotland, among those that had, the northern regions and islands were said to be experiencing higher resource costs, including because of fluctuations in the number of tenderers / contractors.

 To keep up to date with the latest industry news and insights from BCIS register for our newsletter here.